compose-spec/compose-spec/spec.md

 #### Short syntax

-Short syntax uses a single string with comma-separated values to specify a volume mount (`VOLUME:CONTAINER_PATH`), or an access mode (`VOLUME:CONTAINER:ACCESS_MODE`).
+The short syntax uses a single string with comma-separated values to specify a volume mount (`VOLUME:CONTAINER_PATH`), or an access mode (`VOLUME:CONTAINER:ACCESS_MODE`).

-`VOLUME` can be either a path on platform hosting containers (bind mount) or a volume name.
+`VOLUME` MAY be either a host path on the platform hosting containers (bind mount) or a volume name.
-`ACCESS_MODE` can be set read-only by `ro` or read and write by `rw` (default).
+`ACCESS_MODE` MAY be set as read-only by using `ro` or read and write by using  `rw` (default).

-> **Note**: As volumes get mounted from Platform, a relative path is not relevant until the Compose implementation is dedicated to local container runtime use.
-Compose Implementation MUST reject a Compose file using relative volume paths if it has no explicit support for such usage.
+> **Note**: Relative host paths MUST only be supported by Compose implementations that deploy to a local container runtime.
+This is because the relative path is resolved from the Compose file’s parent directory which is only applicable in the local case.
+Compose Implementations deploying to a non-local platform MUST reject Compose files which use relative host paths with an error.
 To avoid ambiguities with named volumes, relative paths SHOULD always begin with `.` or `..`.

 #### Long syntax